-If you've got a car turned into a BOV, here's are some tips you should follow:
+If you’ve got a car turned into a BOV, here are some tips you should follow:

-- Make sure there's always gas in the car, at least half a tank, or enough to get you to your BOL.
+- Double-check whether there’s always gas in the car, at least half a tank, or enough to get you to your BOL.

 - Make sure your car is in good shape.

 - Keep the air pressure in your tires within the normal range, including your spare.

 - Check the fluids and oil levels.
 Top it off if the levels are lower than usual.

 - Schedule a regular maintenance schedule for your BOV.

 Stage 7: Creating a Disaster Communication Plan

 We’ve plotted out the six things you need to think about for your bug out plan.
 The last step should now focus on everything communication-related.
 There’s a good chance that when a disaster strikes, you might be at work, or if you’ve got kids, they might be at school.
 Then what?

 This is where a Disaster Communication Plan (DCP) comes in handy.
 Think of it as a document that lays out all the things to do to help you and your family get out of a place quickly when something wrong happens, even if you all aren’t together.
 With a DCP, everyone can understand better what the whole plan is and how to communicate effectively.